 - ½ lb. ditalini pasta

-In a large soup pot place whole chicken, onion, red peppers, celery, carrots, potatoes, fire roasted tomatoes with their juices and then add enough cold water to cover by 1 inch.
+In a large soup pot place the whole chicken, onion, red peppers, celery, carrots, potatoes, fire roasted tomatoes with their juices and then add enough cold water to cover by 1 inch.

 Add parsley, garlic, 1 tablespoon of salt and pepper.

-Let it simmer for 2 hours, or until chicken is falling off the bone.
-Remove chicken and let it cool, for 30 minutes or until cool to the touch.
+Let it simmer for 2 hours until the chicken is falling off the bone.
+Remove chicken and let it cool, for 30 minutes or until cool enough to handle.

 Remove all the meat from the chicken and shred the chicken into pieces.
 Discard the skin and bones.

 Using a potato masher, mash the soup around a few times, letting some of the potatoes get a little smashed.
 Just mash 3-4 times and call it good.

 slightly adapted from adashofsanity